coreofscience/tosr/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a resubmit release.
-We removed the links in the dataset documentation and added the url format in the DESCRIPTION file.
+We update the correct outcome of the tests